roinevirta/euro-stablecoin-research/README.md

 You can find a list of contributors to this data set from the `Contributors.csv`.
 This is a list of contributors to this repository and research.
 It also serves as a resource to check conflicts of interest to ensure the objectivity of data.

 *Contributors: please add your information in this file together with your first PR.
-Your role should be "Contributor".*
+Your role should be Contributor.*

 Roles
 - Contributors: research, add data, make pull requests